ONSdigital/rm-survey-service/README.md

 # Survey Service
 This repository contains the Survey service.
 This microservice is a RESTful web service implemented using [Go](https://golang.org/) and has the following responsibilities:

+* Providing a list of available surveys
-* Providing the classifier types applicable to a survey
+* Providing the details for a survey (including classifier types)

 ## Prerequisites
 * Install the [Go PostgreSQL driver]() using `go get github.com/lib/pq`